SAP-samples/partner-reference-application/Tutorials/62-Multi-Tenancy-Features-CICD.md

 - Have a look at the full log by choosing *Show Full Log* at the top of a selected job.
     - The *Show Full Log* option often provides more details than simply examining the failed step.
 You can always search for the failed stage within the complete log.

 After the first run is triggered, you have to subscribe the application to your subscriber subaccount as described in the [following tutorial](./25-Multi-Tenancy-Provisioning.md).
-Now, you need to [configure the Service Broker](./42b-Multi-Tenancy-Provisioning-Service-Broker.md).
+Now, you need to [configure the service broker](./42b-Multi-Tenancy-Provisioning-Service-Broker.md).

 ### Enhance the config.yml File to Complete the Configuration
 After the successful initial deployment, you can have a look at the [config.yml](../../../tree/main-multi-tenant-features/.pipeline/config.yml) file that includes additional steps to execute integration tests.
 To execute these additional tests and use the complete sample, the credentials must be maintained in the config.yml file.